cseanburns/research-notebook/source/_posts/2013-07-03-notes-on-beyond-open-access.markdown

 title: "Notes on 'Beyond Open Access'"
 date: 2013-07-03 18:07
 comments: true
-categories: [open access, scholarly communication]
+categories: [open access, scholarly communication, lit review]
 ---

 This is a very nice piece on the theory of open access, and in